 “I told a friend that I exit class on clouds every day.
 The content of the class is endlessly interesting.” - Jessica F. | Valley Stream, New York

-Through lecture, independent reading, and class discussion and debate, participants gain not only a familiarity with of some of the fundamental issues in ethics but also an understanding of the distinctiveness of philosophical enquiry and an improved ability to think critically and to express themselves clearly and cogently.
+Through lecture, independent reading, and class discussion and debate, participants gain a familiarity with some of the fundamental issues in ethics, an understanding of the distinctiveness of philosophical enquiry, and an improved ability to think critically and to express themselves clearly and cogently.

-Alex Rigas holds an M.A. and an M.Phil. in philosophy from Columbia University.
-His research has been mainly in 19th- and 20th-century European philosophy, especially Martin Heidegger.
-He has taught at Columbia and New York University, and his teaching interests include political and social philosophy, ethics, and metaphysics and epistemology.
-Alex believes that philosophy matters to and is for everyone, and he continues to facilitate philosophical discussions with non-academic audiences as a participant in the Columbia Department of Philosophy’s outreach program, Rethink.
+Alex Rigas has an M.Phil. in philosophy from Columbia University.
+His primary research interests are in 19th- and 20th-century European philosophy, especially Martin Heidegger’s thought.
+His teaching interests include political, social, and legal philosophy, ethics, and metaphysics and epistemology.
+He has taught at Columbia University and New York University.
+Alex believes that philosophy matters to and is for everyone.
+He works as a tutor and specializes in standardized test preparation and in the humanities and social sciences (secondary and tertiary).